 Before starting, try using any combination of F' U F, F' U' F, BR U BR', and BR U' BR'.
 Notice that it works just like the last slot on 3x3.
 Each of them move around the bottom triple and three U layer triples.
 The big U layer center stays in place.
 These simple motions are used to solve the bottom triple.

-4. Move the pair to the correct side of the group of three B center pieces that are now on the U layer.
+Move the pair to the correct side of the group of three B center pieces that are now on the U layer.
 Use simple separation moves to move the pair - F' U F, F' U' F, BR U BR', or BR U' BR'.
-In the image, F' U F was used.
+In the below applet, F' U F is used.

-5. Move the pair and center group over to the R layer and solve.
-The bottom triangle will be solved next.
+Move the pair and center group over to the R layer and solve.
+The bottom layer triangle will be solved next.

-If an orange triangle isn't in pairing position at the start of the step, position an orange triangle using F' U F, F' U' F, BR U BR', or BR U' BR'.
+If a right side triangle isn't in pairing position at the start of the step, position a triangle using F' U F, F' U' F, BR U BR', or BR U' BR'.
 To keep the corner on the upper layer and in its current orientation, if the corner is at the upper front, use F' U F, F' U' F, BR U BR' U', or U BR U' BR'.
-If the corner is at the upper right, use F' U F, F' U' F, U BR U BR' U, or U' BR U' BR' U'.
+If the corner is at the upper back right, use U' F' U F, F' U' F U, BR U BR', or BR U' BR'.

 Solving the two triangles can be a merged process.
-Solving the bottom layer triangle in Part 2 will always start with an R or R' move.
-This provides the opportunity to keep the initial pair and center block on the upper layer and make use of the freedom to solve the second triangle.
-The pair and center block can be solved to the last layer at the very end.
+Solving the bottom layer triangle always starts with an R or R' move in the basic version described above.
+This provides the opportunity to solve the bottom layer triangle just before the end of the right side layer triangle solving step.

 The first part of solving the last triple is to place the corner.
 This is a simple insert using either F' U F or BR U' BR'.
 Check the orientation of the corner then insert using the appropriate algorithm.
 If the corner is in its correct location but misoriented, use either of the two algorithms to bring it to the upper layer, then correctly solve the corner.